wavesoft/gulp-jbb-profile/README.md

         - z
 ```

-There are various other options available, as explained later.
+There are various other properties available, explained in the following sections.

 ### `extends` - Inheritance

-You can also represent inheritance in the specifications file, making it simpler to re-use the parent specifications for the child.

-To define inheritance, use the `extends` keyword to specify the parent object:
+Using the `extends` property you can define inheritance of properties from another object:

 ```yaml
 THREE.Object3D: